round1locations/round1locations.github.io/index.md

 </table>

 Click column headers to re-sort the table, or click a shop code to view its page on Zenius-i-Vanisher.
+To contribute to this list, please visit [the github repository](https://github.com/edm64/round1-location-index).

 *This community resource is not affiliated with or endorsed by Round1 Entertainment Inc.*

-*To contribute to this list, please visit [the github repository](https://github.com/edm64/round1-location-index) and open an issue or pull request.*